Dilution Calculator

 never reverse

-Remember: The calculator gives you the volumes; you supply consistent units and confirm the solution is fully mixed.
-A dilution that hasn’t been mixed thoroughly is not at the concentration the math promises.
+Remember: The calculator gives you the volumes.
+You supply consistent units and confirm the solution is fully mixed.
+A dilution that has not been mixed thoroughly is not at the concentration the math promises.

 Graduated cylinders illustrating a dilution calculator and dilution factor concepts